FHICT-Owen/DiscordBotManager/README.md

 ![alt text](https://github.com/FHICT-S-Owen/S3-IPS-DOCS/blob/main/Container%20diagram.jpg?raw=true)

 To seperate all these containers while using a monorepo there will be seperate sub folders in this repo that contain the different microservices.
-These microservices will each have their own development branch and testing/deployment branch, furthermore commits will only be pulled through to the production branch once they have been properly tested.
+These microservices will each have their own development branch and testing/deployment branch, furthermore commits will only be pulled through to the production branch once they have been properly tested and deployed.

 ## Disclaimer